 Split Bus Panels were installed between the 1950’s and the 1970’s.
-Split Bus Panels were designed without a main breaker like modern panels today have.
-They instead have 2-pole breakers installed at the top of upper bus section and those breakers are labeled as the service disconnects.
-The lower bus bar section is fed from a 2-pole circuit breaker in the upper bus bar section which requires you to switch off all circuit breakers in the upper bus bar section to be sure power is disconnected to the lower bus bar section.
-The NEC (National Electric Code) requires these panels consist of no more than six (6) throws to disconnect the home’s entire electrical system.
+However, they were discontinued by the mid 1980’s as problems continuously arose.
+This type of panel was designed without a main breaker like modern panels today have.
+Instead, they have 2-pole breakers installed at the top of the upper bus section.
+Those breakers are labeled as the service disconnects.
+The lower bus bar section is fed from a 2-pole circuit breaker in the upper bus bar section.
+As a result, it requires you to switch off all circuit breakers in the upper bus bar section to be sure power is disconnected to the lower bus bar section.
+The NEC requires these panels consist of no more than six (6) throws to disconnect the home’s entire electrical system.

-If your home or soon to be home has a Split Bus Panel, and you have questions regarding how to address the issue, please do not hesitate to give us a call today and one of our professional electricians can discuss your concerns with you and/or schedule an appointment for an electrical evaluation.
-Have peace of mind knowing your home’s electrical system is safe.
+If your home or soon to be home has a Split Bus Panel, give us a call today.
+One of our representatives can discuss your concerns with you and/or schedule an appointment for an electrical evaluation.
+The call is a free consultation, and could help save your home from disaster.